bitovi/academy/src/technology-consulting/consultant-vs-technologist.md

 Clarifying project objectives involves clear and open communication with stakeholders to understand the project’s primary goals and ensure alignment with broader business objectives.

 - **Ask about the primary objectives:** Engage with stakeholders to understand the main goals of the project.
-Ensure these goals align with the broader business objectives and desired outcomes.
-Use discussions and workshops to gather stakeholders’ visions and expectations.
+Ask how these goals align with the broader business objectives and desired outcomes.
 - **Understand the success criteria:** Inquire about the criteria for success from stakeholders.
-Ensure these criteria are documented and agreed upon by all parties to avoid any ambiguity.
+Ask how these criteria are documented and agreed upon by all parties to avoid any ambiguity.

 Tips and techniques:

-- **Confirm objectives:** Review a concise document listing all agreed-upon objectives and success criteria with stakeholders for sign-off.
+- **Ask for documentation:** Ask if all the agreed-upon objectives and success criteria are documented.

 Questions to reflect: